xackery/discordeq/README.md

 * If the above user chats inside the assigned channel, their message will appear in game as `Shin says from discord, 'Their Message Here'`

 ### Troubleshooting and info
+* Your offline bot should go to "online" mode on the member list when you start discordeq. if it isn't, you likely are having an authorization issue (copied the user token incorrectly).
+Visit the link  again: https://discordapp.com/oauth2/authorize?&client_id={CLIENTID}&scope=bot&permissions=2146958591 changing {CLIENTID} to your client ID.
 * At this point you should be seeing bidirectional chat functioning, but if not here's some details that may be helpful if it doesn't work first run.
-* If you get messages noting Discord is Unauthorized, then your bot is likely not properly authorized via the Visit the link: https://discordapp.com/oauth2/authorize?&client_id={CLIENTID}&scope=bot&permissions=2146958591 changing {CLIENTID} to your client ID. link.
-* Firewall doesn't matter, as by default, discordeq's settings will try to connect to localhost
+* Firewall doesn't matter, as by default, discordeq's settings will try to connect to localhost telnet.